sherwinee/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE [t/TAG]…​`
 <box type="tip" seamless>
+* Phone numbers must have a length of 3-15 numerical digits only

 **Tip:** A person can have any number of tags (including 0)
 </box>